kobotoolbox/docs/source/managing_permissions.md

 In KoboToolbox:

-- Create an all enumerator accounts on the same server
+- Create all enumerator accounts on the same server
-- Share the project with each enumerator account using the steps described above, only giving them limited permissions (such as "Add Submissions").
+- Share the project with each enumerator account using the steps described above, and only assign them the desired permissions, for example "Add Submissions".

 In KoboCollect: